FotisAndritsos/Projects-UI-Design-Daily/README.md

 # This project/projects are about creating some of the ui designs from https://uidesigndaily.com/.

+All projects are also deployed at Netlify in a live website.

 1.Footer UI
 This is a footer section design
 Design: https://uidesigndaily.com/posts/sketch-footer-ui-design-newsletter-links-day-1195